olivere/vite/README.md

 # Vite Backend integration with Go

-> [!WARNING]
-> This library is still a work in progress and may not be stable or fully functional.
-Use it at your own risk.

 This library facilitates the integration of a Vite-based frontend with a Go-based backend, following the guidelines outlined in the [Vite backend integration guide](https://vitejs.dev/guide/backend-integration.html).

 > [!NOTE]